ENMAX Corporation (ENMAX) today announced its

 "Our flexible power supply portfolio combined with our retail contracts positioned us well during the first half of 2015 even in this period of lower electricity prices," said Gianna Manes, ENMAX President and CEO.
 "Operationally, we have had strong reliability, particularly from our Calgary transmission and distribution systems.
 Going forward, the weakness in the Alberta economy will continue to impact us and we are taking a number of steps to respond to these changed economic conditions while still strongly serving the needs of our customers."

 (millions of dollars, except where otherwise noted)

-(2) Return on equity is equal to net earnings for the last 12 month rolling period divided by average Shareholder's equity for the last 12 month rolling period.
-2013 ROE includes the $175.9 million gain on sale of Envision recorded in Q2 2013.
+(2) Return on equity is equal to net earnings, excluding asset impairment and Envision gain on sale, for the year divided by average Shareholder's equity for the period.

 For more information, please contact:

 All customers are free to purchase natural gas services from the default supply provider or from a retailer of their choice and to purchase electricity services from the regulated rate provider or from a retailer of their choice.
 The delivery of natural gas and electricity to you is not affected by your choice.
 If you change who you purchase natural gas services or electricity services from, you will continue receiving natural gas and electricity from the distribution company in your service area.
 For a current list of retailers you may choose from, visit www.ucahelps.alberta.ca or call 310-4822 (toll free in Alberta).